inolen/gremlin-node/README.md

 $ npm install gremlin-node
 ```

-Move the ``lib`` folder from gremlin-node's root directory to the directory where you will run the node command. (i.e. This is usually where the server.js is.)
+Place the .jar files for the desired Blueprints database into a directory within the module.
+You can place them in lib or create a new folder and place them there.
+You can organise them how you please.
+Gremlin-node will find them.
+Class files will however, need to be placed in the ``lib`` directory.

-Then in node
+Then in node:

 ```
-var g = require(“gremlin-node”);
+var g = require(“gremlin-node”),

+    T = g.Tokens;
 ```

 N.B.
-Gremlin-node is still in development and only implements the TinkerGraph mock database for proof of concept.
+Gremlin-node is still in development and only implements the TinkerGraph mock database and OrientDB (remote: connection only) for proof of concept.
 We will add the other Blueprints databasees soon.

 ## Introduction